+Like their human owners, dogs are not spared from diabetes, which is canine diabetes in this case.
 Insulin pens offer the advantages of ease, accuracy and comfort for both humans and pets.
 What’s more, insulin pens are safer to use than insulin bottles and syringes, especially when your diabetic dog finds injections stressful or painful and tries to struggle or escape.

 These are good injection sites for dogs using insulin pens—its flank, armpit, side of the belly and side of the chest.
 Some include the scruff but others believe that this site is not conducive to insulin absorption.
 As with people, try to vary the exact injection site within the general area, such as the flank, to avoid the formation of lumps or nodules and scars.
 These also interfere with absorption of insulin.

-Insulin Pens for Dog Diabetes
+Insulin Pens for Canine Diabetes

 Vetsulin was the only FDA-approved insulin for dogs and cats.
 However the FDA stopped its production in March 2011 due to issues of purity and stability.
 Veterinarians were advised to switch to other products since production may or may not be resumed.
 The remaining supplies are still being marketed and used, but owners are advised to take special precautions in such cases.

-In the USA, Neutral Protamine Hagedorn (also known as N and NPH) is an intermediate acting insulin now used primarily with dogs.
+In the USA, Neutral Protamine Hagedorn (also known as N and NPH) is an intermediate acting insulin now used primarily for canine diabetes.
 It is usually given twice daily at meal time.
 NPH can control glucose level for a period ranging from 8-14 hours and is generally effective and affordable.
 Many vets have also been trying the long-acting insulin Detemir or Levemir.
 It is particularly suitable for dogs that need insulin more potent than NPH; one unit of Levemir is equal to 4 units of NPH.
 It is usually best to inject a diabetic dog with insulin twice a day after meals for better glucose control.

 Regular insulin injections using insulin pens are not the only lifestyle change for diabetic pets.
 Many diabetic dogs gain weight and have to slim down.
 Aside from insulin therapy, feeding them with high fiber, low carbohydrate and quality protein food and regular exercise help to control their weight and glucose level.